edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 Non-backward compatible changes may cause build errors, when a module no longer produces a GUID, PROTOCOL or PPI that was produced in a previous version of the module.

-**Non-backward compatible changes requiring a GUID change include, but are not limited to the following:**
+#### Examples of non-backward compatible changes requiring a GUID change include, but are not limited to the following:

 * A GUID is no longer produced
 * A PROTOCOL is no longer produced